lgomez9/100-days-of-code/log.md

 **Thoughts**: Today was another slowish day because of my interview.
 Back on the grind tomorrow!

 **Link to work**: In the Leetcode folder in this repository.

+### Day 33: February 5, 2020

+**Today's Progress**: Did another couple of Leetcode problems.

+**Thoughts**: Slow day because of TNTP and my meeting after school.
+Tomorrow I will officially be back on that grind!!
+Found a really cool interview preparation course on Leetcode - I haven't explored enough of the site, but it definitely looks worth checking out.

+**Link to work**: On Leetcode profile.